clesssalvein/linux-audit-files/README.md

 chmod +x /opt/audit-files/audit-files.sh
 ```

-- Create systemd service file and put the content of the file "audit-files.service" into it.
+- Create the systemd service file and put the content of the file "audit-files.service" into it.

 ```
 nano /etc/systemd/system/audit-files.service
 ```

-- Reload systemd daemon, add service to autostart and run it
+- Reload systemd daemon, add the service to autostart and run it

 ```
 systemctl daemon-reload